weronikaduda/cloudx-java-azure-dev/content/modules/module-06-functions/task.md

 **Consider providing the following screenshots as evidence of your task execution:**

 - Screenshots showing the configuration of the OrderItemsReserver Azure Functions.
+- Screenshots verifying that the OrderItemsReserver function has been deployed using container deployment configurations.
 - Screenshots displaying the configuration of Blob Storage.
 - Screenshots of the code within the PetStore application that establishes communication with OrderItemsReserver via an HTTP call.
 - Screenshots highlighting the code section responsible for uploading JSON files to Blob Storage.